NFPA 80: Fire Doors & Other Opening Protectives

 How often is the inspection required?

 Annually for every fire door assembly in the building.
 Plus an inspection after every installation (since the 2013 edition) and after every maintenance event that touches listed hardware.
-Records must be kept on premises and made available to the AHJ.
+Records must be kept and made available to the AHJ.

 Can I install panic hardware on a fire door?